 Racism towards black people is evident.
 The recent ‘Black lives matter movement gives us a clear illustration of how an African American is perceived in the eyes of many white people living in America.
-Moreover, African American psychologists have greatly contributed to black psychology frames.
+Moreover, African American psychologists have greatly contributed to the black psychology frames.

 What is Black Psychology?